-In casual American English, "Dave drove the van to the vast village" sounds like "DAYV DROHV dhuh VAN tuh dhuh VAST VIH-luhj".
-Several things happen here, and the headline one is the DR Sounds Like JR: the DR sounds more like J than two crisp consonants.
+Americans pronounce "Dave drove the van to the vast village" as "DAYV DROHV dhuh VAN tuh dhuh VAST VIH-luhj" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the DR Sounds Like JR — the DR sounds more like J than two crisp consonants.
+It lands on drove, and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.